apache/spark/docs/index.md

 in any application.
 In Spark 3.4, Spark Connect provides DataFrame API coverage for PySpark.
 Spark Connect clients for other languages are planned for the future.

-To learn more about Spark Connect and how to use it, visit [Spark Connect Overview](spark-connect-overview.html).
+To learn more about Spark Connect and how to use it, see [Spark Connect Overview](spark-connect-overview.html).

 # Launching on a Cluster